 Dr Dumbrill monitored the twins regularly by obtaining a graph of the heart rate of each twin (CTG) and it appeared that there was no cause for concern.
 I knew that Saba was 37 weeks and twins often come early but could only return at the end of May 2011 to Cape Town.
 Saba spent May keeping fit by swimming and walking on Table Mountain in Cape Town, caring for her daughter and preparing for the twins birth.

 In the meantime, I spent May 2011 in KZN, settling in to my new home, and giving a birth preparation workshop.
 I also saw Megan James, my first KZN client, for antenatal visits.
 Megan also decided to have a homebirth and Ginny and David Oosthuizen opened their home in Hilton for her birth.
-Megan was unaware of the twins’ impending arrival, but by Tuesday, a week after her due date, her eagerness to meet her baby and readiness resulted in her taking a dose of castor oil after breakfast.
+Megan was unaware of the twins’ impending arrival, but by Tuesday, a week after her due date, she was eager to meet her baby.
 Megan and Russell received their little girl into the world (my first birth in KwaZulu Natal) and I had, in the meantime, changed my flight from the previous Friday to Wednesday the 25th.
 Russell kindly took me to Durban airport once he had had a chance to hold his new daughter skin-to-skin in Kangaroo-Mother Care position on his chest.

 Relieved that I was flying to Cape Town, albeit at the eleventh hour, I arrived exhausted, called Saba to let her know I was available and we all relaxed, waiting for the twins.
-A dose of castor oil the following day had no effect on the twins and they seemed very cosy inside the womb!
+The twins seemed very cosy inside the womb!
 Day by day the tension rose.
 Saba was so eager to get things going as her obstetrician was beginning to talk about induction of labour.
 I reminded Saba that her due date was only on the 31st May and that there was every good reason to wait for the twins to reach term.
 We checked their wellbeing frequently.
 Twin A was already deeply engaged in the pelvic bones and Twin B was snuggled above, on the right side.

 By the early evening Saba was almost tearful and there was no sign of labour.
 We checked the twins; I took my aromatherapy ‘magic mix’ with me and massaged her body for a good hour.
 Frank took over and continued the ‘magic mix’ massage after I left working on acupressure points on her hips thighs and pelvis .
 At 1.30am on Wednesday the 2nd, Frank called to say that her waters had broken and labour was established.
 I flew round to their home and after checking the twins both Saba and I agreed it was time to move to the Vincent Pallotti Hospital.